 How An Addiction Specialists Can Help You Recover

 Are all of the drug treatment programs you're considering supervised by addiction specialists?
-Dr. Sullivan Bryant of Axcel Treatment and Recovery Clinic in Greenville, Dennison, and San Antonio, TX, explains why the presence of a specialist is so important.
+Dr. Sullivan Bryant of Axcel Treatment and Recovery Clinic in Greenville, Dennison, Dallas and San Antonio, TX, explains why the presence of a specialist is so important.

 Addiction specialists are doctors who've obtained additional training and education in diagnosing and treating addictions, supervising recovery and assisting family members in coping with a spouse, child, or parent's addiction.
 Although some addiction specialists are psychiatrists, many are doctors who already practice family medicine or another specialty.

 Why is it important to see an addiction specialist during withdrawal and recovery?

 Because addiction specialists are medical doctors, they're uniquely qualified to manage the physical and mental health issues that can occur concurrently when you're addicted to illicit or prescription drugs.
 They understand how drugs affect the mind and the body and can provide treatments and suggest strategies that will improve your health.
 For example, if you inject drugs, you may be more likely to develop hepatitis.
 Your addiction specialist will create a treatment plan that not only helps you safely stop using drugs but also addresses your health issues.